Eva Marcille: Personal life

 In July 2006, Marcille began dating actor Lance Gross.
-The couple became engaged on December 24, 2008 and split up in March 2010.
+The couple became engaged on December 24, 2008, but later broke up in March 2010.
 She dated rapper Flo Rida from 2010 to 2012.

-Marcille has a daughter from her previous relationship with singer Kevin McCall.
+In early February 2014, Marcille gave birth to her first daughter with singer Kevin McCall.
 She and McCall split in spring 2014, with Marcille stating she has custody of their daughter.
-In August 2019, she revealed that her daughter's last name has been legally changed from McCall to Sterling.
+In August 2019, she revealed that her daughter's last name had been legally changed from McCall to Sterling (surname of her then-husband, Michael Sterling).

-Eva became engaged to Atlanta-based attorney Michael Sterling in December 2017.
-They married on October 7, 2018.
-They have two sons, born in April 2018 and September 2019.
+In December 2017, Marcille became engaged to Atlanta-based attorney Michael Sterling.
+The two married on October 7, 2018.
+Together, they have two sons, born in April 2018 and September 2019.
 In 2019, she also founded cEVAd, a CBD oil company.
 The company launched during the birth of her son Maverick.
 In March 2023, Eva filed for divorce from Sterling.
 On August 3, 2023, their divorce was finalized.
+They began reconnecting publicly in July 2025 and have since confirmed their reconciliation with posts about being "Forever Sterlings."